nds842/sql-first-mapper/README.md

 ```

 This is an early draft of concept proof, hope that someone might find it interesting and will help moving it towards production ready release :)

+See the tests and usage example in `plain-sql-sample` module.